 The specific method for each breast augmentation procedure will depend on the individual patient’s unique anatomy, type of implant, and personal preferences.
 Performed under general anesthesia, the breast augmentation procedure is an outpatient surgery, taking from two to three hours to perform.

 Beginning with a small incision, placed along the areola (periareolar), across the breast crease (inframammary), or under the arm (axillary), the surgeons will create a pocket for the implant.
 Saline implants are deflated upon insertion, then filled to the desired volume once in the breast.
 Silicone implants are placed already filled.
 Once the implant is in place, dissolvable sutures will be placed along the incision.
-A surgical garment is then put on to help reduce selling and promote proper healing.
+A surgical garment is then put on to help reduce swelling and promote proper healing.

 The Breast Lift Procedure